Explore the Best Day Trips from Stockholm

 Uppsala

-Brunch enthusiasts should try Café Linné Konstantina or Café Varga, both of which offer a wide range of breakfast and lunch options in a cozy setting.
+Brunch enthusiasts should try Café Linné or Café Varga, both of which offer a wide range of breakfast and lunch options in a cozy setting.

 A wooden dock with a metal ladder leading into dark, slightly choppy water.
 The water appears deep and mysterious, with ripples and white foam scattered across the surface.
 The metal ladder is worn and sturdy, suggesting frequent use.